openmethane/openmethane/README.md

 This `.env` file contains the target specific configuration values.

-A `docker-test` target has been provided which uses locally tracked versions of the required input data from the `openmethane-prior` and `setup_wrf` repositories.
+A `docker-test` target has been provided which uses locally tracked versions of the required input data from the `openmethane-prior` and `setup-wrf` repositories.
 This target is useful for testing and development.

 ## First Run